 Hoffman, Harry C., Collection, n.d., (C3507)

-Episodes in the lives of Frank James, William Quantrill, Jim Lane and the Younger Brothers as told by Hoffman, who knew them and defended some of their actions.
-Story of the painting, "Order No. 11."
+The papers contain episodes in the lives of Frank James, William Quantrill, Jim Lane and the Younger Brothers as told by Hoffman, who knew them and defended some of their actions.
+Also includes the story of the painting, "Order No. 11."

 Holbrook, Arthur E., "Seeing the Light," 1950, (C2135)